 I’m Alex and my last name is Vasquez.
 I’m White and Mexican.
 I have red hair and I’m six-foot-four—if I’m walking down the street people be like, Yo’ that’s a white boy—my Pops used to call me “the Polar Bear.”

 I’m proud of who I am and what I am.
 I could stop right there and move along.
 But I’m not gonna because where is the fun in that?

 I’m tall and I say wickedly funny (and often shitty) things and typically at the worst possible times, like that time I told a woman she had a nice box (in my defense she was holding a box), her boss was not amused, but I digress.

-The thing I get a lot of, and have for my entire life, is: “You don’t look like a Mexican/Vasquez/Hispanic.”
-I don’t look like what I am is what people feel the need to tell me.
-Like I don’t know.
+The thing I get a lot of and have for my entire life, is: “You don’t look like a Mexican/Vasquez/Hispanic.”
+I don’t look like what I am is what people feel the need to tell me like I didn’t already know.
 I used to feel like that was something I needed to explain to people like I had done something wrong..
 Good sir or ma’am, I’m truly sorry that I do not look like what it was you were expecting me to look like given my name.

 I’m assuming that when people hear a Latinx surname, they think, without thinking, that it is someone resembling this photo below…